Tyrese-BlockStacker/Tyrese-BlockStacker/README.md

 - 🔭 I'm currently working from home.

-- 🌱 I am currently learning DevOps technology.
+- 🌱 I am currently learning DevOps Technology.

 - ❓ Ask for anything related to the Cosmos SDK and related technologies.